-Confidentiality is crucial to our relationships but the welfare of children and adults at risk is paramount.
-Information sharing between agencies and professionals is essential to protect children and adults at risk from harm and therefore confidentiality cannot be maintained if the withholding of information may prejudice the welfare of a child or adult at risk.
+Confidentiality is crucial to our relationships, but the welfare of children is paramount.
+Information sharing between agencies and professionals is essential to protect children and adults at risk from harm and therefore confidentiality cannot be maintained if the withholding of information may prejudice the welfare of a child.

 All information relating to safeguarding concerns will be highly sensitive, so it is essential that information is only shared as strictly necessary, is not disclosed inappropriately, and is stored securely.

 Whilst parents/carers have the right to see records kept on their child or themselves, this might not be appropriate and should not put the child or others at risk.
 All information will be recorded, stored & shared in line with GDPR requirements.
+See the BWR Data Protection Policy and Privacy Statement.